bansarithummar/Golang-Leetcode/0000-README.md

 3174.
 Clear Digits
 3191.
 Minimum Operations to Make Binary Array Elements Equal to One I
 3223.
 Minimum Length of String After Operations
+3396.
+Minimum Number of Operations to Make Elements in Array Distinct